'Try To Be An Ally': Clippers Chairman Steve Ballmer Urges White People To Help Break Down Racism

 LOS ANGELES (CBSLA) — Steve Ballmer, the chairman of the Los Angeles Clippers, is joining others throughout the NBA in calling for changes in the wake of George Floyd’s death in Minneapolis.

-“My No. 1 message to any white people at this stage is, there’s an invitation that is clear now and a call to action, which is to try to be an ally of these causes,” Ballmer said.
+“My number one message to any white people at this stage is, there’s an invitation that is clear now and a call to action, which is to try to be an ally of these causes,” Ballmer said.
 “That’s the issue — how do you be an ally of breaking down racism and the legacies that come all the way back from slavery?
 What do you do?”

 NBA players throughout the league have unapologetically supported the Black Lives Matter movement in recent years.
 In one show of support, players like LeBron James and Kobe Bryant donned black T-shirts that said “I can’t breathe” after the death of Eric Garner, before their games in 2014.